CerialPvP/NBUltimate/src/main/resources/README.txt

 ShinkoNet:
     - Megalovania
     - The Ground's Color is Yellow

+I would also like to give a shout-out to the General MIDI SoundFont project, as they have provided all the quality MIDI files in the demo songs folder.

 ------------------ SUPPORT LINKS ------------------
 If you ever need support, you may visit the following links: